 People have been selling and donating old tech for years.
 One security researcher decided to find out just how many people remembered to delete their personal information before handing over their old devices.
 You’ll be surprised at just how many did not erase them properly.

-Josh Frantz recently purchased 85 devices from businesses that sold refurbished, donated and used computers.
+Josh Frantz purchased 85 devices from businesses that sold refurbished, donated and used computers.
 He ended up spending about $600 on a bunch of desktop and laptop computers, flash drives, memory cards, hard disk drives and a few cellphones.

 Frantz posted what he discovered on his rapid7 blog — and it was pretty shocking!